skedgo/tripgo-api/docs/extensions.md

 2. Enter your `GoGet ConsumerKey` and `GoGet ConsumerSecret` in your [application credentials](https://tripgo.3scale.net/admin/applications).
 3. GoGet results will start coming through the TripGo API for your API key (after at most 5 minutes).

+### Ola 🇮🇳 🇦🇺 🇳🇿 🇬🇧

+*Integrations*: Routing, Real-time

+1. Get in touch with [Ola](https://www.olacabs.com/)'s sales team and get access to their API.
+2. Enter your `OLA ApiKey` in your [application credentials](https://tripgo.3scale.net/admin/applications).
+3. Ola results will start coming through the TripGo API for your API key (after at most 5 minutes).

 ---